amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 - [International Slide Rule Museum](https://sliderulemuseum.com/SRM_Home.htm)
   - This site is a virtual museum of slide rules.
 There are very few slide rules, if any at all, that are absent from its collection.
 Every slide rule in the collection has a set of high-resolution photographs and interesting details such as the donor's name, date of purchase, professional uses, etc.
 - [SlideRules.org](https://www.sliderules.org)
   - This site has slide rule simulator web applications for many popular models.
-The feature of the simulators that is especially useful to novices is the cursor's ability to show the exact scale values under the hairline.
 - [K&E Slide Rule Manuals](http://mccoys-kecatalogs.com/KEManuals/manuals.htm)
   - This site has a long list of K&E slide rule manuals in PDF format.
 - [Eric's Slide Rule Site](https://www.sliderule.ca/)